Li-Bot/eakit/README.md

   - EAPopulation<IndividualType: EAIndividualProtocol>, which is generic and you can define individual type of your population
 - Particle Swarm (Special individuals for PS)
   - EAParticleSwarmPopulation

+### EADistributionProtocol
+Distribution component is used for generating random numbers.

+There are already built-in some distributions:
+- EAUniformDistribution
+- EANormalDistribution

 ## Custom Implementation
 Let's look at how simple it is to implement your own components & evolutionary algorithms.